British Infantry

 Atlantic 1:72 Scale Figure Review

 Atlantic »Royal Fusiliers« appear to be early-war British infantry toy soldiers.
-The figures are actively fighting, but with the exception of the officer, not a single one of them is actually wearing anything close to Combat Order equipment.
+The figures are actively fighting, but with the exception of the officer, everyone is just wearing Skeleton Order equipment.

 Contents